 In 2019, the Older Americans Act (OAA) was up for Congress’ periodic reauthorization.
-Whether they know it or not, older adults across the U.S. rely on critical programs and services funded by the OAA to help them live safely in their homes and communities as they age.
+Whether they know it or not, elders across the U.S. rely on critical programs and services funded by the OAA to help them live safely in their homes and communities as they age.

 By the year 2030, more than one in five people in the U.S. will be age 65 or older.
 Increasing our investment in cost-effective OAA programs and services is a critical step in responding to the needs of our aging America.